- The Washington Times - Thursday, January 29, 2026

-Mr. Homan, tapped this week to take over control of the operation, emerged from three days of meetings to acknowledge that the way the feds have carried out the mission has not “been perfect.”
+Mr. Homan, tapped this week to take over control of the operation, emerged from three days of meetings to acknowledge that the way federal agents have carried out the mission has not “been perfect.”

-He said he’s secured some agreements from state and local leaders to cooperate better with the feds in turning over deportation targets from their prisons and jails, which means the administration can move federal agents out of the state.
+He said he has secured some agreements from state and local leaders to cooperate better with the government in turning over deportation targets from their prisons and jails, which means the Trump administration can move federal agents out of the state.

 He said the drawdown will be tied to the level of cooperation state and local authorities provide.

-Also Thursday, Sen. Susan Collins, a senior Republican from Maine, said Homeland Security will end an enforcement surge in her state.
+Also Thursday, Sen. Susan M. Collins, a senior Republican from Maine, said the Department of Homeland Security will end an enforcement surge in her state.
 She said Secretary Kristi Noem promised her the change.

 The surge in Maine began last week, with the administration citing the state’s “sanctuary politicians” as the reason to send in more personnel.

-In Minnesota, Mr. Homan said the drawdown is not a retreat but rather a recalibration based on that expectation of cooperation.
+Mr. Homan said the drawdown is not a retreat, but rather a recalibration based on that expectation of cooperation.

 “We are not surrendering the president’s mission on immigration enforcement,” he said.